pinacai/PINAC_Workspace/README.md

 Experience the **Next Gen AI Chat** —your all-in-one chat for text generation, document summarization, web searching, code generation, and a wide range of office tools.

 > In this we develop the frontend part of the desktop app.
 We develop the Python server separately in our repo  <a href="https://github.com/pinacai/PINAC-Nexus">PINAC Nexus</a>.
 We update the server in this repo with every new version of the server.

-## ⬆️ Some Updates !!!

-We will soon start development of a united cloud login system for PINAC, instead of local login which is typically useless.
-In this preview we have removed local login system.

 ## 🎨 Themes